 The short answer is no, not all coolant is created equal.
 The generic green or orange coolant may be compatible with your car, but that doesn't necessarily mean you should use it.
 Here's why:

-Coolant, essentially, can be plain water.
-And water is a very effective coolant.
-However the downfall of water is that it doesn't have the correct corrosion inhibitors and lubricity for the components in your cooling system.
-It also doesn’t do a great job at protecting the engine's internals against freezing.
-If you paid attention in science class, water freezes at 0 degrees Celsius (or 32 degrees Fahrenheit) depending on which side of the pond you’re on.
+Coolant, essentially, can be plain distilled water as water is a very effective coolant.
+However, the downfall of water is that it doesn't have the correct corrosion inhibitors and lubricity for the components in your cooling system.
+It also doesn’t do a great job at protecting the engine's internal components against freezing.
+If you paid attention in science class, water freezes at 0 degrees Celsius or 32 degrees Fahrenheit, depending on which side of the pond you’re on.

 Coolant (also known as antifreeze) is the best of both worlds.
-It lowers the freezing point of water and raises it’s boiling point, all while providing excellent corrosion protection and proper lubcriation for all moving parts.
+It lowers the freezing point of water and raises it’s boiling point, all while providing excellent corrosion protection and proper lubrication.